jsdoc/jsdoc/README.md

 Run `jsdoc --help` for a complete list of command-line options.

+### Commands
+To see jsdoc documentation please refer to http://usejsdoc.org.

+#### Quick instructions
+File list is divided by space.
+Calling jsdoc should work from command-line with either node.js or Java installed.

+    jsdoc folder/file.js second.js all_from_dir/ -d output_directory

 Templates and Build Tools
 -------------------------

 The JSDoc community has created numerous templates and other tools to help you generate and customize your documentation.
 Here are just a few:

 ### Templates